jsaltmd/bikesharing/README.md

 - Pandas was used to change the datatype of the "tripduration" column from an integer to a datetime datatype to get the time in hours and minutes.

+**NOTE:** The csv file was not included in this repository as it cannnot be uploaded due to its file size.

 Before: unconverted csv file.

 ![](./pictures/pic.png)